When did we start doing bone marrow transplants in dogs?

 April 25, 2025

-Many people, including those in the veterinary field, are not familiar with dogs receiving bone marrow transplants.
-Would you believe me if I told you that these have been performed starting in the 1960s?
+Many people, including veterinarians, are not familiar with the BMT literature that describes dogs receiving bone marrow transplants in a research setting.
+Would you believe me if I told you that these were performed starting in the 1960s?

 Homemade Canine Treats